christianvibar/mab2115_finals/README.md

 ## 📘 Overview
 This repository contains an **exploratory data analysis (EDA)** of the **Global Findex Database**, a flagship World Bank survey measuring how adults around the world save, borrow, make payments, and manage risk.

-The project focuses on uncovering patterns and insights on **financial inclusion** through three behavioral dimensions:
+The project focuses on uncovering patterns and insights on **financial inclusion** through four behavioral dimensions:

+1. **Financial Account Ownership**
-1. 💰 **Borrowing** – How do people access credit, and what are the formal vs. informal borrowing trends?
+2. 💰 **Borrowing** – How do people access credit, and what are the formal vs. informal borrowing trends?
-2. 🪙 **Saving** – How do individuals save, and for what purposes (e.g. old age)?
+3. 🪙 **Saving** – How do individuals save, and for what purposes (e.g. old age)?
-3. 💳 **Spending** – How are digital financial services (DFS) like mobile money and online payments transforming financial participation?
+4. 💳 **Spending** – How are digital financial services (DFS) like mobile money and online payments transforming financial participation?

 ---